kagenti/mcp-gateway/docs/design/auth.md

 ### Authenticated Calls

-Once a client has obtained a token.
-It can then make requests to the MCP Gateway.
-When a request comes to the gateway.
-The Kuadrant WASM plugin intercepts this request and based on configuration, will decide whether or not to call to the Authorino component.
-With the linked AuthPolicy, Authorino will recieve the request and then validate the token with the configured auth server before allowing the request to continue.
+Once a client has obtained a token, it can then make requests to the MCP Gateway.
+When a request comes to the gateway, the Kuadrant WASM plugin intercepts this request and based on configuration, will decide whether or not to call to the Authorino component.
+With the linked AuthPolicy, Authorino will receive the request and then validate the token with the configured auth server before allowing the request to continue.

 > Note not covered here is message signinging as specified under https://github.com/modelcontextprotocol/modelcontextprotocol/issues/1415 .
 This will be covered at a later phase.